Telenor looking to support Myanmar customers at risk | Business

 The former employee and another person with knowledge of the matter said the military regularly made demands for customer data, including members of the pro-democracy movement.
 The sale put "everybody's lives at risk," they said.
 "We want Telenor to take some responsibility," they added, asking for security and support for employees, including offers of relocation or compensation.

-Telenor and Atom did not immediately respond to requests for comment.
+Atom did not immediately respond to requests for comment.
 A spokesman for the Myanmar military did not answer phone calls seeking comment.
+Telenor told Reuters it shared a "deep concern for the people of Myanmar" and intended to listen to all concerns as it moves forward in the mediation process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)